 - $0 Fraud Liability if your card is lost or stolen

-- 5 ThankYou® Points for every $1 you spend at restaurants and on entertainment; 1 point per $1 on all other purchases.
+- 5 ThankYou® Points for every $1 you spend at restaurants and on books, movies and music.
+1 point per $1 on all other purchases.

-- APR reduction on purchases when using credit wisely
+- Up to 2% APR reduction when using credit wisely

 - 100 ThankYou Points each billing period that you pay on time and stay under your credit line.